muesli/termenv/README.md

 `termenv` lets you safely use advanced styling options on the terminal.
-It gathers information about the terminal environment in terms of its ANSI & color support and offers you convenient methods to colorize and style your output, without you having to deal with all kinds of weird ANSI escape sequences.
+It gathers information about the terminal environment in terms of its ANSI & color support and offers you convenient methods to colorize and style your output, without you having to deal with all kinds of weird ANSI escape sequences and color conversions.

 ![Example output](https://github.com/muesli/termenv/raw/master/examples/hello-world/hello-world.png)